Novice000/task-9/README.md

    - Ensured that the `criteria` argument only accepts relevant fields for the given `personType`.
    - Used `Partial<User>` when filtering users and `Partial<Admin>` for admins.

-3. **Type Safety Improvements:**
-   - Excluded filtering by the `type` property to prevent unnecessary redundancy.
-   - Strengthened TypeScript typings for better type inference and safety.

 ## Usage Example

 ```typescript